manniL/eseeva/README.md

 ### 5. Analyse the results of the evaluation questionnaires

 Just go to the *analysis.php* site to see the results.
+Go to *analysisTut.php* to find out the results of the evaluation of the tutors.

 ### 6. Files

 * **analysis.php**: Analysis the provided log file and displays its results.
+* **analysisTut.php**: Analysis the provided tutor log file and displays its results.
 * **keyControlPanel.php**: Used to access the key file and check or change the state of a key.
 Should be used by everyone who is authorized to hand out ESE cups.
 * **keyTable.php**: Graphical presentation of the key file, can be used to generate new keys or change the state of the existing one.
 Should only be used by a small number of responsible people.
 * **student_questionnaire.php**: The questionnaire page for students.